MicrosoftDocs/azure-docs/articles/iot-operations/deploy-iot-ops/howto-deploy-iot-operations.md

 #CustomerIntent: As an OT professional, I want to deploy Azure IoT Operations to a Kubernetes cluster.
 ---

-# Deploy Azure IoT Operations Preview extensions to an Arc-enabled Kubernetes cluster
+# Deploy Azure IoT Operations Preview to an Arc-enabled Kubernetes cluster

 [!INCLUDE [public-preview-note](../includes/public-preview-note.md)]